mjordan/lockssdm/contentdm/README.txt

   php aus.php

 After a few seconds, you will see messages confirming that the manifests are being generated.

-When the script stops running, upload all of the new .html files produced by the script to your LOCKSSdm plugin directory using same steps you used to upload index.php, aus.php, and the othe files, as described in step 6 in the section 'Installing the LOCKSSdm plugin' above.
+When the script stops running, upload all of the new .html files produced by the script to your LOCKSSdm plugin directory (as defined in step 5 of "Configuring the plugin", above) using the same steps you used to upload index.php, aus.php, and the othe files.
 Also, make sure you click on the 'publish' button after uploading the files.

 Testing the plugin